tonethar/IGME-230-GDD-2017-Fall/exercises/week-2/creme-brulee/instructions.md

 To download that text file to your computer for editing, right-click on the button in the top right corner of the file that says "Raw," choose "Save link as...", and save the file to the week1 folder you just created.

 You're also going to need to download the two images: [2014_0531_Crème_brûlée_Doi_Mae_Salong.jpg](2014_0531_Crème_brûlée_Doi_Mae_Salong.jpg) and [225px-Crema_Catalana_El_Glop.jpg](225px-Crema_Catalana_El_Glop.jpg).
 For each of those files, you will see a Download button in the top right corner.
 Right-click that button, choose "Save link as...", and download it to your local week1 folder.
-Then epeat that process with the second image, .
+Then repeat that process with the second image.

 ## Marking Up a Text File